biam05/comp-feup/README.md

 The following verifications are implemented:

-* The operations are performed with the same type (e.g. int + boolean),
+* The operations are performed with the same type (e.g. int + boolean);

-* Cannot use arrays directly for arithmetic operation (e.g. array1 + array2),
+* Cannot use arrays directly for arithmetic operation (e.g. array1 + array2);

-* An array access can only be made over an array (e.g. 1[10] is not valid),
+* An array access can only be made over an array (e.g. 1[10] is not valid);

-* The index of the access array is an integer (e.g. a [true] is not allowed),
+* The index of the access array is an integer (e.g. a [true] is not allowed);

-* Length method is can only be used over arrays,
+* Length method can only be used over arrays;

-* The assignee's value is the same as the assigned's (e.g. a_int = b_boolean is not allowed),
+* The assignee's value is the same as the assigned's (e.g. a_int = b_boolean is not allowed);

-* A boolean operation is performed only with booleans,
+* A boolean operation is performed only with booleans;

-* Conditional expressions result in a boolean,
+* Conditional expressions result in a boolean;

-* Assumes Parameters as Initialized.
+* Assumes Parameters as Initialized;

-* New types allowed are from the class, super class or imports.
+* New types allowed are from the class, superclass or imports.

 **Method Verification**

 The following verifications are implemented:

-* The "target" of the method exists and contains the method (e.g. a.foo, see if 'a' exists and if it has a 'foo' method),
+* The "target" of the method exists and contains the method (e.g. a.foo, see if 'a' exists and if it has a 'foo' method);

-* The number of arguments in the invocation is equal to the number of parameters in the declaration,
+* The number of arguments in the invocation is equal to the number of parameters in the declaration;

-* The type of the parameters matches the type of the arguments,
+* The type of the parameters matches the type of the arguments;

-* The return type matches the method declaration return type,
+* The return type matches the method declaration return type;

-* The method is either imported, belongs to the class or its super class,
+* The method is either imported, belongs to the class or its superclass;

-* When this invocation of method is used, check if the method belongs to the class or there is a super class,
+* When this invocation of the method is used, check if the method belongs to the class or there is a superclass;

 * Allows overload of methods.